jay5375/Coup_javascript_project/README.md

 # Background
 Coup is a card based game where the goal is to entirely eliminate the influence of other players.
 There are 4 classes each with unique abilities that can influence the player's coin pile or other players.
 Coins can be used to reveal a card from another player, effectively eliminating that card.
-In addition, bluffs can be called on another players action in order to attempt to reveal their card.
+Players are able to use the ability of any class, however, opposing players can call a bluff on that action.
+In the event a bluff is called, if the player who used the ability does not have the corresponding card in their hand, that player then reveals one card.
+In turn, if the player does have the card in their hand, the person who called the bluff must reveal one of their cards.
 The last one standing wins.

 # Functionality & MVPs
 In Coup, users will be able to: